beave/meer/doc/source/configuration.rst

 ~~~~~~~~~

 The ``interface`` is stored in the ``sensor`` table appended to the ``hostname`` and
 ``interface`` columns.
-This describes what interface the data was collected.
+This describes in what interface the data was collected.
 This can
 be any descriptive string.
 For example, "eth0", "syslog", etc.   This option is required.

 runas